ThirtySomething/Weatherstation/Build.md

 or the server <pre>
 dotnet Server.dll
 </pre>
-Execute this commands on the command line in the <code>build</code> path of your architecture.
+Execute this commands on the command line in the `build` path of your architecture.
 Then abort the loop by pressing the escape button.
-In the next step configure each <code>*.config</code> file to fit your needs.
+In the next step configure each `*.config` file to fit your needs.
 For further details see the [plugins](./Plugins/Readme.md) documentation.

 ## Abort the program